Explainer

 What does a red light in the System Check mean?

-• A red light indicates the system is unable to detect that particular hardware component.
-Refer to the corresponding troubleshooting guide for your booth.
+- A red light indicates the system is unable to detect that particular hardware component.
+Refer to the corresponding troubleshooting guide for the booth.

 Why hasn’t the Send System Logs email shown up yet?

-• It can take a few seconds for the email to generate after tapping “Send System Logs.”
-Make sure the Email App is set up on the iPad.
+- The email can take a few seconds to generate after tapping “Send System Logs.”
+Make sure to verify the email app is set up on the iOS device.